bbuchsbaum/sematlas/sprint2.md

 **Key Demo KPI (The "Payload"):** **The "Counterfactual Machine."** An enhanced version of the Sprint 1 demo.
 This interactive dashboard will have sliders for latent variables *and* dropdown menus/sliders for conditioning variables (e.g., `Task Category`, `Sample Size`, `Year`).
 The user can select a latent code from a "Working Memory" study, then toggle the "Year" from 1998 to 2023 and instantly see how the model predicts the activation map would change, demonstrating the power of conditional generation.

-**GPU Requirements & Paperspace Integration:**
+**GPU Requirements & Cloud Platform Integration:**
 Sprint 2 introduces significantly larger models (DenseNet + FiLM + GRL) requiring GPU acceleration.
 The M3 MacBook used in Sprint 1 will be insufficient for the computational demands.

-**Solution: Paperspace Gradient Integration**
+**Solution: RunPod GPU Platform**
-- **Platform**: Paperspace Gradient for console-based GPU training
+- **Platform**: RunPod for on-demand GPU training (migrated from Paperspace due to account restrictions)
-- **Cost**: ~$0.50-0.76/hour, estimated $15-25 total for Sprint 2
+- **Cost**: RTX 4090 @ $0.69/hr, A100 80GB @ $1.89/hr
-- **Setup**: One-time CLI installation and authentication
+- **Setup**: RunPod SDK installation and API authentication
-- **Workflow**: Develop locally, train on cloud GPU, sync results automatically
+- **Workflow**: Develop locally, train on cloud GPU, sync results via SSH/SCP

 **Criteria for Sprint Completion & Proceeding to Sprint 3:**
 1. The C-β-VAE model trains end-to-end with both FiLM conditioning and the GRL de-biasing head.
 2. The validation loss for the C-β-VAE is lower than the baseline VAE from Sprint 1, demonstrating the benefit of conditioning.
 3. The adversarial "year predictor" head shows a validation accuracy that is only slightly better than chance (~5-10% for 10 year-bins), proving the de-biasing is effective.
 4. The "Counterfactual Machine" demo is functional and shows qualitatively plausible changes in generated maps when conditioning variables are altered.
-5.  **Paperspace GPU training pipeline is functional and cost-effective.**
+5.  **RunPod GPU training pipeline is functional and cost-effective.**

 ---

 #### **Granular Tickets for Sprint 2**

-**Epic 0: Paperspace GPU Setup & Integration**
+**Epic 0: RunPod GPU Setup & Integration**

-*   **Ticket S2.0.1: `infra:setup_paperspace_cli`**
+*   **Ticket S2.0.1: `infra:setup_runpod_sdk`**
-    *   **Description:** Install Paperspace Gradient CLI locally and authenticate.
-Create project for sematlas training runs.
-Test basic job submission with a simple PyTorch example.
+    *   **Description:** Install RunPod SDK locally and authenticate.
+Configure API key in .env.
+Test basic pod creation with a simple PyTorch example.
-    *   **Acceptance Criteria:** `gradient --version` works.
-Can successfully create and run a test job.
-Project `sematlas` exists in Paperspace account.
+    *   **Acceptance Criteria:** `runpod.get_pods()` works.
+Can successfully create and terminate a test pod.
+API authentication verified.

 *   **Ticket S2.0.2: `infra:create_training_scripts`**
-    *   **Description:** Create console-based scripts for Paperspace training orchestration: `scripts/paperspace_train.sh`, `scripts/monitor_training.sh`, `scripts/download_results.sh`, and `scripts/cost_report.sh`.
+    *   **Description:** Create console-based scripts for RunPod training orchestration: `scripts/train_runpod.py`, `scripts/runpod_train.sh`, `scripts/monitor_runpod.sh`, and startup scripts for containers.
     *   **Acceptance Criteria:** Scripts exist and have proper permissions.
 Each script has clear usage documentation.
 Test run with dummy job completes successfully.

 *   **Ticket S2.0.3: `infra:configure_environment_sync`**
-    *   **Description:** Configure automatic upload of code, data, and configs to Paperspace.
-Ensure environment.yml and requirements are properly handled.
-Set up automatic download of training artifacts.
+    *   **Description:** Configure code upload to RunPod pods via git clone or SCP.
+Ensure environment setup works in container.
+Set up result download via SSH.
-    *   **Acceptance Criteria:** Local code changes sync to Paperspace automatically.
+    *   **Acceptance Criteria:** Code successfully transfers to RunPod pod.
 Training results download to correct local directories.
 Environment reproducibility verified.

-*   **Ticket S2.0.4: `infra:integrate_wandb_paperspace`**
+*   **Ticket S2.0.4: `infra:integrate_wandb_runpod`**
-    *   **Description:** Ensure W&B logging works seamlessly from Paperspace training runs.
+    *   **Description:** Ensure W&B logging works seamlessly from RunPod training runs.
 Configure API keys and logging to be accessible from both local development and cloud training.
-    *   **Acceptance Criteria:** W&B dashboard shows metrics from Paperspace training runs.
+    *   **Acceptance Criteria:** W&B dashboard shows metrics from RunPod training runs.
 Local development and cloud training logs appear in same project.
 API key management secure and functional.

 **Epic 1: Implementing Advanced Model Architecture**